cb-here/gravita-oasis-frontend/README.md

-# TailAdmin Pro - Next.js (v2.2)
+# TailAdmin Pro - Gravity Oasis (v2.2)

-[TailAdmin](https://tailadmin.com) is a modern, responsive, and customizable admin dashboard template built using Tailwind CSS and Next.js.
+[TailAdmin](https://tailadmin.com) is a modern, responsive, and customizable admin dashboard template built using Tailwind CSS and Gravity Oasis.
 It is designed to help developers build beautiful and functional dashboards quickly and easily.

 ## Quick Links